czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Moving to Cartesius... the `environment.yaml` file wasn't useable (because... of course :-|) so I had to install packages manually.

+# Tue 22 Oct

+Training a few baseline model (VGG11 and VGG13) on Cartesius so that I know what kind of performance can be expected in how much time.

+TODO: evaluate elliptical

-TODO: measure average confidence on **only perturbed** images
+TODO: measure average confidence on **only perturbed** images **under max-confidence attack**.

-TODO: move to Cartesius

 TODO: blackbox attack: https://github.com/tensorflow/cleverhans/blob/688fe64de5bda82895cc8729348a5d761c5e7813/tests_tf/test_mnist_blackbox.py